 Community-Based Violence Intervention Program (VIP)

-Youth Services Network partnered with Region 1 Planning, the Rockford Police Department, and the Center for Nonviolence and Conflict Transformation to develop a program for trauma-impacted boys, ages 11-16, who are marginally involved in the Juvenile Justice System, or who are at risk of becoming involved.
-The boys all have family, school, and community issues.
+Youth Services Network partnered with Region 1 Planning, Rockford Police Department, Center for Nonviolence and Conflict Transformation to develop a Violence Intervention Program for Mentoring and trauma-impacted boys, ages 11-16.
+Many of the program participants are marginally or at risk for being involved in the Juvenile Justice System.
+While other youth benefit from the Mentoring and outreach activities within the program.
+The boys all have family, school, community issues, and the Violence Prevention Program being facilitated utilizes an evidence-based strategy that allows the program participants to learn how to make better decisions and become productive members of society.
 Each youth receives a mental health and trauma assessment, which aids in developing a treatment plan.
-The YSN Parent Engagement Specialist leads a Wraparound staffing with the youth and parent to finalize a treatment plan.
-Each youth receives individual counseling, family counseling, if needed, case management, tutoring, school advocacy, group counseling, and life skill training by YSN staff.
+The YSN Parent Engagement Specialist leads Wraparound staffing with the youth and parent to finalize a treatment plan.
+Each youth receives individual counseling, family counseling, if needed, case management, tutoring, school advocacy, group counseling, and life skill training by YSN Case Manager.
 The District 2 Rockford Police provide leadership skills, mentoring, and recreation.
 The Center for Nonviolence and Conflict Transformation provides computer literacy, computer programming, music education, and music recording.
-The goal of the program is to deter boys from becoming heavily involved in the Juvenile Justice System..
+The goal of the program is to deter boys from becoming heavily involved in the Juvenile Justice System.

 Comprehensive Community-Based Youth Services (CCBYS)